 Democracy: Democracy is part of the day to day life within the school.
 It is modelled by all staff within the building who ‘show tolerance and respect for the rights of others,’ and ‘act with integrity and honesty’ [Code of Conduct 2014].

 Pupils have the opportunity to have their voices heard on a daily basis, with adults taking the time to listen and respond.
-Pupils can also have their voices heard via the school council [voted for by the children] and eco-committee.
-‘Orange and Chocolate biscuit club’ gives children in the school the opportunity to have their say and share their ideas, worries and concerns.
+Pupils can also have their voices heard via the school council [voted for by the children] and eco-committee, Eco Warriors.

 The Rule of Law: Each class have a set of ‘rules or ‘rights’ that are created by the children and agreed by everyone working in the classroom.
 The importance of Laws, rules and rights are consistently reinforced throughout regular school days, as well as when dealing with behaviour and through school assemblies.
 Pupils are taught the value and reasons behind laws, that they govern and protect us, the responsibilities that this involves and the consequences when laws are broken.
-Pupils have regular opportunities to reflect, discuss and share through assemblies, P4C and Orange and chocolate biscuit club.
+Pupils have regular opportunities to reflect, discuss and share through assemblies, class discussion and school council.

 Parental questionnaires are sent home annually, with questions relating to behaviour and communication.